Holographic $SO(2,d)$ anomaly: AdS gravity as gauge theory

 In this formalism, the spacetime metric is given by the gauge invariant quadratic form

-When the metric is not degenerate, $\{Y^{\hat\alpha},\rD_{M }Y^{\hat\alpha}\}$ forms an intrinsic basis of the $SO(2,d)$ vector space.
+When the metric is not degenerate, $\{Y^{\halpha},\rD_{M }Y^{\halpha}\}$ forms an intrinsic basis of the $d+2$ dimensional space of the $SO(2,d)$ vector representation.
 The spacetime geometric quantities can be recovered by expanding the $SO(2,d)$ covariant quantities on the intrinsic basis.
 For example, the $SO(2,d)$ field strength is expanded as

 where $t^{N}{}_{M_1M_2}$ is the torsion and $R^{N_1N_2}{}_{M_1M_2}$ is the Riemann curvature for the torsional connection.
 We also notice that